vrockai/pipeline-test/docs/content.md

 ---

-## The first international Rome consensus conference on gut microbiota and faecal microbiota transplantation in inflammatory bowel disease
+## The first international Rome consensus conference on gut microbiota and faecal microbiota transplantation in inflammatory bowel disease.
+ 20.06.2023, _LR Lopetuso, S Deleu, L Godny, V Petito, P Puca, F Facciotti, H Sokol, G Ianiro, L Masucci, M Abreu, I Dotan, SP Costello, A Hart, TH Iqbal, S Paramsothy, M Sanguinetti, S Danese, H Tilg, F Cominelli, TT Pizarro, A Armuzzi, G Cammarota, A Gasbarrini, S Vermeire, F Scaldaferri_

+Several randomised clinical trials (RCTs) performing faecal microbiota transplantation (FMT) for the management of inflammatory bowel disease (IBD), particularly for ulcerative colitis, have recently been published, but with major variations in study design.
+These include differences in administered dose, route and frequency of delivery, type of placebo and evaluated endpoints.
+Although the overall outcomes appear to be promising, they are highly dependent on both donor and recipient factors.

 [Source](https://doi.org/10.1136/gutjnl-2023-329948)

+10.1136/gutjnl-2023-329948

 ---